About the seller

 *Example of a TAG Grading DINGS report

-For collectors of Japanese Pokémon cards especially, this level of detail is invaluable.
-Many of these prints feature Japan-only artwork, rare promos, unique vintage rarities, and lower print runs compared to English counterparts.
-Knowing exactly what you're getting—down to microscopic edge wear or centering shifts—helps you build a collection with real peace of mind.
+For collectors of Japanese Pokémon cards especially, this level of detail is incredibly valuable.
+Many of these prints feature Japan-only artwork, rare promos, unique vintage pieces, and smaller print runs compared to English versions.
+Knowing exactly what you’re getting — right down to microscopic edge wear or centering shifts — helps you build your collection with real peace of mind.

-In the end, for me, it's about creating confidence that lasts—because when you add one of these TAG-graded gems to your collection, you know exactly what you're getting…and that feeling of trust is what makes every card truly special.
+In the end, it’s all about creating lasting confidence.
+When a card leaves my collection and joins yours, I want you to know exactly what you’re getting —and that feeling of trust is what makes every card truly special.
 (Mic drop 🎤)